arbkz/Getting-and-Cleaning-Data-Course-Project/README.md

 * X_(test/train).txt are read into data tables and then filtered to retain only the columns representing a mean or standard deviation
 * y_(test/train).txt are read into data tables and transformed to replace a numeric ID with a meaningful activity labels

-Each of the 3 data files that represent test/train data are enriched/transformed and then joined (cbind) to create a complete test/train dataset which includes subject id, activity description and the 66 variables/columns which represent mean and standard deviation measurements.
+Each of the 3 data files that makes up the test/train dataset are enriched/transformed and then joined (cbind) to create a complete test/train dataset which includes subject id, activity description and the 66 variables/columns which represent mean and standard deviation measurements.

 The train and test datasets are then merged to form one complete dataset.

-This dataset is then grouped by Activity Description and SubjectID and this grouped dataset is then summarised to ive the average value of each variable for a given activity and by Subject.
+This dataset is then grouped by Activity Description and SubjectID and this grouped dataset is then summarised to give the average value of each variable for a given activity and  Subject.

 Finally the output file <i>MeanByActivityAndSubject.txt</i> is written to the working directory